synapticloop/documentr/README.md

         number
   - badge-travis-ci - build status from travis-ci
   - dependencies - Listing out dependencies for the project
+  - publishing-all-in-one-jar - where an artefact is generated with all dependencies contained within the jar
   - publishing-bintray - Information about the publishing of artefacts to the jcenter bintray repository
   - publishing-github - Information about the publishing of artefacts to the